scylladb/care-pet/go/docs/getting_started.md

 -   Writes throughput of 100K Operations per second
 -   Reads: latency of up to 10 milliseconds for the [99th percentile](https://engineering.linkedin.com/performance/who-moved-my-99th-percentile-latency).

 The application requires high availability and fault tolerance.
 Even if a ScyllaDB node goes down or becomes unavailable, the cluster is expected to remain available and continue to provide service.
-You can learn more about high availability in [this lesson](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/high-availability/).
+You can learn more about Scylla high availability in [this lesson](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/high-availability/).

 ### Design and Data Model

+In this part  we’ll think about our queries, make the primary key and clustering key selection, and create the database schema.
 See more in the data model design [document](./design_and_data_model.md).

 ### Deploying the App

+Prerequisites:
+-   [go](https://golang.org/dl/), version 1.14 or newer
+-   [docker](https://www.docker.com/)
+-   [docker-compose](https://docs.docker.com/compose/)

-The example application uses docker to run a three-node ScyllaDB cluster.
-It allows tracking of pets health indicators and consists of three, parts:
+The example application uses Docker to run a three-node ScyllaDB cluster.
+It allows tracking of pet's health indicators and consists of three parts:
 -   migrate (/cmd/migrate) - creates the CarePet keyspace and tables
 -   collar (/cmd/sensor) - generates a pet health data and pushes it into the storage
--   web app (/cmd/server) - REST API service for tracking pets health state
+-   web app (/cmd/server) - REST API service for tracking the pets' health state

 Download the example code from git:

     $ git clone git@github.com:scylladb/care-pet.git

-Prerequisites:
--   [go](https://golang.org/dl/), version 1.14 or newer
--   [docker](https://www.docker.com/)
--   [docker-compose](https://docs.docker.com/compose/)

 Start by creating a local ScyllaDB cluster consisting of 3 nodes: